 Palo Alto Estate and Gift Tax Planning Attorneys

-Strategic Wealth Preservation and Taxation Guidance in the Bay Area
+Strategic Wealth Preservation and Taxation Guidance in the Bay Area and All of California

 As of 2022, each individual can protect up to $12.06 million in estate value from estate and gift taxes.
 Should someone die, this amount is shielded from estate tax exposure.
 Alternatively, this amount can be given away without being subject to gift taxes.